-Today (17th March), major food companies across the EU sent a letter to the EU Commission calling for a phase out in the use of cages in animal farming, starting with caged laying hens.
-This is a vitally important first step toward improving the lives of the 300 million farmed animals that are confined to cages each year across the EU.
+Today (17 March, 2021), leading food companies across the EU sent a joint letter to the EU Commission and Members of the EU Parliament, calling for a phase out in the use of cages in animal farming, starting with enriched cages for laying hens.

 Sharla Halvorson, Sustainability and Health Manager, Food at Inter IKEA Group, said: “At IKEA, we are happy to join other leading food businesses and 1.4 million people in supporting the development of EU legislation to drive forward this sector-wide improvement - when we come together, large scale change is possible!
 We are committed to moving away from caged egg production by the end of 2025, and work continuously to improve animal agriculture and animal welfare through our Better Programmes.”

 Can Buharali, Global Public Affairs Director at Mondelēz International, said: